 However, blowing your nose is the opposite — you should turn away from other people before doing it.
 Traditionally it is impolite to touch your nose in public and people would go to the toilet to do that, though I haven’t seen anyone do that nowadays.

 If you’re an Australian like me, you are used to not worrying if you’ve run out of cash, simply pulling out a piece of plastic and swiping or inserting to pay.
-However, despite Japan’s reputation for technological advancement, you’re going to get a rude shock, as supermarkets, smaller stores and public transport for the most part only accept cash.
-The exception to this are the RFID-based pre-paid cards for trains and shopping centres that can be used in some convenience stores and other shops, but that’s the exception rather than the rule.
-If you’re in the city and need to buy a ticket home but don’t have any cash, then it’s off to the bank ATM.
-Nothing in your account or it is past 8pm (and the ATMs are closed)?
-You’re walking home!
+However, despite Japan’s reputation for technological advancement, you’re going to get a rude shock, as supermarkets, smaller stores and public transport often only accept cash.
+While things are slowly changing with the introduction of RFID card readers, it is necessary at all times to make sure you have cash on hand to pay.

-Decided to go shopping at a department store with your credit card?
-Beware that you may, if you use your card from back home, find that it is declined at the register (after they’ve swiped it) as many stores, such as Uniqlo, reject foreign cards.
-The major electronics stores are usually fine, but may require the assistant make a phone call, as sudden large purchases of electronic equipment on a card in a different country tends to be a red flag that suggestsfraud.
+If you’re planning to use your credit card from home to go shopping at a department store, beware that you may find that it is declined at the register (after they’ve swiped it) as many stores, such as Uniqlo, reject foreign cards.
+The major electronics stores are usually fine, but may require the assistant make a phone call, as sudden large purchases of electronic equipment on a card in a different country tends to be a red flag that suggests fraud.
 I successfully notified my bank that I was living overseas and this issue went away, so consider doing this before leaving.